Leptodactylus fallax

 Leptodactylus fallax, commonly known as the mountain chicken or giant ditch frog, is a critically endangered species of frog that is native to the Caribbean islands of Dominica and Montserrat.
 The population declined by at least 80% from 1995 to 2004, with further significant declines later.
 A tiny wild population remains on Dominica where there are efforts to preserve it, but few or none survive in the wild on Montserrat and its survival now relies on a captive breeding project involving several zoos.
 The initial decline was linked to hunting for human consumption, along with habitat loss and natural disasters, but the most serious threat now appears to be the fungal disease chytridiomycosis, which was the primary cause of the most recent rapid decline.
-On Montserrat it is known as the mountain chicken, while on Dominica it is known as the crapaud.
+On Montserrat it is known as the mountain chicken, while on Dominica it is known as the crapaud, which is simply the French word for "toad".

 Etymology

-The mountain chicken is nicknamed such after being preyed upon as a local delicacy on the islands of Montserrat and Dominica where it is found.
+The mountain chicken is nicknamed thus because it is preyed upon and considered a local delicacy on the islands of Montserrat and Dominica, where it is found.
 It supposedly tastes like chicken.

 Description

-The mountain chicken is one of the largest frogs in the world, the largest in its family Leptodactylidae and the largest frog native to the Caribbean.
+The mountain chicken is one of the largest frogs in the world, the largest in its family Leptodactylidae, and the largest frog native to the Caribbean.
 It can reach 1 kg in weight and up to 22 cm in snout–to–vent length, although a more typical adult size is 17-18 cm.
 Females tend to be larger than males.
-It is highly variable in colour, with the upperparts varying from a uniform chestnut-brown to being barred or spotted.
-The colour becomes more orange-yellow on the sides of the body, and pale yellow on the underparts.
+It is highly variable in color, with the upperparts varying from a uniform chestnut-brown to being barred or spotted.
+The color becomes more orange-yellow on the sides of the body, and pale yellow on the underparts.
 A black line runs from the snout to the angle of the mouth, and the upper-legs often have broad banding.
 The mountain chicken also has a distinctive, dark-outlined fold from the back of the head to the groin, and large, conspicuous eyes with dark pupils and a golden iris.
 The body is robust, with a large head and well-muscled legs.
 The male mountain chicken may be distinguished from the female by its smaller size, and by the black 'spur' on each of its thumbs, which are used to clasp the female during amplexus (the mating embrace).